vickttor/format_time_from_seconds/README.md

 pluralizeOrEmpty(1, 'day');

-// It Will return the message: "1 days"
+// It Will return the message: "1 day"

 ```